 MG 101 Introduction to Business 3 Cr.

 The purpose of this course is to introduce the student to the world of business.
 Students will learn about business organization and ownership and will survey union management relations, marketing, accounting, finance, international business, the legal environment, and the stock market.
 The course is designed to explore the relationship between social responsibility and profits in our free enterprise system.
-Prerequisite: Freshman standing only.
+Prerequisite: Freshman standing.

 MG 188 No Norwich Equivalent 6 Cr.